 - Preheat oven to 350 degrees.

 - Prepare a baking sheet by lining it with parchment paper.
 Place the wings on the baking sheet, spreading them out evenly and avoiding any overlapping.

 - Sprinkle the wings with the salt and pepper.

-- In the meantime, place all ingredients into a sauce pan and bring to a slight boil.
+- In the meantime, place all ingredients into a sauce pan and whisk to combine.
+Bring to a slight boil.
 Once the sauce begins to simmer, it will thicken slightly.
-You can make the sauce as thick as you want by continuing to simmer, however, for the wings, I simmered the sauce for five to six minutes only.
-I wanted a sticky sauce, but not something too thick.
+You can make the sauce as thick as you want by continuing to simmer.
+I simmered the sauce for 15-20 minutes so that I ended up with a thick and sticky sauce.
 Use your own personal taste to decide.
-Once the desired consistency is achieved, set aside to cool.

 - Remove the wings from the oven and place them into a large mixing bowl.
 Pour the sauce over the wings and toss to coat.

 - Place the wings back onto the parchment-lined baking sheet and bake for 10 minutes.

 - Garnish with green onions and a sprinkling of dried chili flakes.
 Serve immediately.